vippsas/vipps-recurring-api/vipps-recurring-api.md

 CreateCharge calls per minute per unique agreementId and chargeId.
 This is to prevent too many CreateCharge calls for the same charge.
 The overall limit for number of different payments is far higher than 2.

+**Please note:** Responses might include a `Retry-After`-header that will indicate the earliest time you should retry the request or poll the resource to see if an operation has been performed.
+This will follow the spec as defined [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Retry-After), and will either be a http-date or a number indicating a delay in seconds.
+This will mostly apply to 429 responses, but may also appear in certain other circumstances where it would be natural to retry the request at a later point in time.

 ## Partner keys